christophuv/PeakBotMRM/documentation/help.md

 ![Example results](gui_loadedExperiment_singleEIC.png)

+#### Select samples from the EIC plots

+Samples can be selected based on a rectangular selection in the EIC plots.
+Press and hold the Control key and draw a rectangular selection in the respective plot.
+All samples that have at least a part of their EIC within that area will be selected in the tree view.

+Note: This selection is not supported in the aligned EIC plot
+Note: Selection is based upon scans, not interpolated EIC lines between scans.
+The latter would involve many calculations and drastically slow down the graphical user interface and the selection itself.

 #### Zoom into EICs

 The plot to illustrate several chromatographic peaks at once is handy to quickly review several samples at once.
 However, the more peaks are depicted at the same time, the more crowded the area is.
 To zoom into certain areas of the plot use the mouse.